Pitsford School, Northants

 Muddy says: A very caring, child centred school with a balance across academic and pastoral care.
 With friendly teachers, happy kids and great grades.

-Pitsford School, established in 1989, is the smallest Northamptonshire school I’ve been to so far, but what it lacks in size, it makes up for in character.
-An ISA co-educational, 4 – 18 independent school, it sits in Pitsford, a picturesque village a few miles north of Northampton (lovely little winding roads, although I feared for my wing mirror).
-The school was founded by Malcolm Robinson, with support from Lady Hesketh and Sir Hereward Wake in 1989, making it a relative teenager to some of the older Northants schools.
-Set in 26 glorious acres of Northamptonshire countryside, the focus of the school is Pitsford Hall, a beautiful Georgian building built in 1764.
-Can you imagine the parties they had in the hall!
+Pitsford School is often referred to as a well-kept secret and this hidden gem is the smallest Northamptonshire school I’ve been to so far, but what it lacks in size, it makes up for in character.
+An ISA co-educational, 4 – 18 independent school, established in 1989, it sits in Pitsford, a picturesque village a few miles north of Northampton (lovely little winding roads, although I feared for my wing mirror).

 The school is set in tres beautiful countryside (the first image below is actually a listed view).